nommiin/GMLux/README.md

 # GMLux
 A GMLux to GML transpiler that adds support for lightweight objects in the form of ds_maps

+# GMLux Language
+GMLux stands for GameMaker L(anguage)uxury, where the luxury is the ability to use lightweight objects in GM!

 # Example:
 ```javascript
 #define main